3D Analysis of a Giant Aquarium Collapse Due to Micro Cracks

 Forensic reconstruction with Leica RTC360 and Ansys FEA 🛠️

 The research team scanned every fragment of the methacrylate panel and the metal support structure.
 The point cloud from the Leica RTC360, with millimeter precision, was imported into Ansys Mechanical to generate a finite element model.
-The hydrostatic simulation applied water pressure on the actual geometry of the tank.
-The FEA revealed that the surface tension in the crack area exceeded the material's yield limit by 340%, causing instantaneous propagation.
-The model ruled out failures in the seals or the steel structure, confirming that the weakness originated from localized chemical attack.
+The hydrostatic simulation applied water pressure to the actual tank geometry.
+The FEA revealed that the surface stress in the crack area exceeded the material's yield strength by 340%, causing instantaneous propagation.
+The model ruled out failures in the seals or steel structure, confirming that the weakness originated from localized chemical attack.

 Lessons for preventing structural disasters 📐

-Visualization in Unreal Engine allowed recreating the collapse sequence from the initial crack to the hydraulic explosion, offering an educational tool for maintenance engineers.
+The visualization in Unreal Engine allowed recreating the collapse sequence from the initial crack to the hydraulic explosion, offering an educational tool for maintenance engineers.
 This case demonstrates that seemingly massive failures can have microscopic origins.
-The combination of 3D scanning, FEA simulation, and real-time rendering not only serves to determine culprits but also to redesign cleaning protocols and safety systems in large aquariums, preventing future catastrophes.
+The combination of 3D scanning, FEA simulation, and real-time rendering serves not only to determine culprits but also to redesign cleaning protocols and safety systems in large aquariums, preventing future catastrophes.

-Which finite element simulation methodology allows for more accurate prediction of micro-crack propagation in methacrylate under cyclic hydrostatic load, such as that which occurred in the collapse of the Berlin giant aquarium?
+Which finite element simulation methodology allows for more accurate prediction of micro-crack propagation in methacrylate under cyclic hydrostatic loading, such as that which occurred in the collapse of the Berlin giant aquarium?

-(PS: Simulating catastrophes is fun until the computer melts down and you are the catastrophe.)
+(PS: Simulating catastrophes is fun until the computer crashes and you are the catastrophe.)